rdf-connect/Tutorial-ISWC2025/content/abstract.md

 pipelines.
 <br class='screen-only' />
 <!-- Object -->
-Participants will construct a streaming data processing pipeline from real-world data: generating a weather forecast knowledge graph from the Japanese Meteorological Agency.
+Participants will construct a streaming data processing pipeline from real-world data: generating a weather forecast knowledge graph for Nara, Japan from the Japan Meteorological Agency.
 They will: (i) Construct a machine learning pipeline using processors in multiple programming languages, (ii) Create custom data processors for diverse endpoints, (iii) Explore provenance tracking using RDF and PROV-O ontology.
 <!-- Conclusion -->
 By the end of the tutorial, participants from varied backgrounds, including Python, JavaScript, and Java developers, will gain practical experience in building language-agnostic, semantically rich data processing pipelines.
 <!-- Perspectives -->
 This tutorial not only introduces RDF-Connect but also opens new avenues for interdisciplinary data transformation